npm package discovery and stats viewer.

 aximo trigger plan get <planId> <planRunId>

-Triggers dashboard-created test cases or plans.
-API access must be enabled in the Aximo dashboard settings. trigger case run returns a sessionId you can poll; trigger plan run returns per-case breakdown.
+Triggers a test case or plan.
+API access must be enabled on the resource — on by default for cases/plans created via this CLI; for dashboard-created ones, enable it in the Aximo dashboard settings. trigger case run returns a sessionId you can poll; trigger plan run returns a per-case breakdown.

 Uploads